Milchreis/NetPetcam/Readme.md

- -h,--help               Prints this help -i,--interval <arg>     Sets the capture interval in seconds -m,--max-images <arg>   Sets the maximum of saved images in the dropbox -p,--wifipass <arg>     Sets the WPA2 key for the WIFI access point -r,--rpi-mode           Sets the raspberry pi mode for capture with
+ -h,--help               Prints this help -i,--interval <arg>     Sets the capture interval in seconds -m,--max-images <arg>   Sets the maximum of saved images in the dropbox -r,--rpi-mode           Sets the raspberry pi mode for capture with rpicam -s,--stream             Instead of Dropbox image, stream to localhost:8080 -t,--token <arg>        Sets the dropbox access token
-                         rpicam
- -s,--stream             Instead of Dropbox image, stream to localhost:8080 -t,--token <arg>        Sets the dropbox access token
 ```

-## Download / Run / Build ##
+## Download and run ##

-The simplest way to run NETPetcam is to download the jar-file and execute it.
-Feel free to [download](https://github.com/MilchReis/NetPetcam/raw/master/bin/NPetcam-1.0.1.jar "download-address") it.
+The simplest way to run NetPetcam is to download the jar-file and execute it.
+Feel free to [download](https://github.com/Milchreis/NetPetcam/releases) it.

 With the command `java -jar NPetcam.jar -c /path/to/your/npetcam.properties` you start the program.